 1986: Mercy Corps launches programs in Afghanistan, assisting 2.5 million people with agriculture and development projects.

-1989: Mercy Corps begins lending programs that by the mid-2000s evolve into 12 microfinance organizations (MFIs).
-To date our MFIs have lent $1.5 billion to help low-income customers build small businesses to support their families.
+1989: Mercy Corps begins loan programs that will grow to eventually lend more than $1.5 billion to help people build small businesses and support their families.

 1990: Mercy Corps provides medical supplies and relief to refugees in Jordan.

-1991: Mercy Corps and Scottish European Aid provide medicines, supplies and services to Bosnians during the Balkans wars.
-In Iraq, Mercy Corps ships food, medicines and blankets to Kurdish refugees.
-Mercy Corps also ships medicines, food and clothing to 12 million people in Sudan.
+1991: Mercy Corps works with Scottish European Aid to provide medicine, supplies and services to Bosnians during the Balkans wars.

 1993: Mercy Corps uses a $3 million grant to assist 175,000 people in war-torn Kosovo.

-1994: Neal Keny-Guyer joins Mercy Corps as chief executive officer.
-Keny-Guyer forges new directions at Mercy Corps, implementing global mergers and strategic alliances, placing human rights, civil society and social entrepreneurship at the forefront of Mercy Corps’ humanitarian mission, and building an organizational reputation for groundbreaking, innovative programming in the world’s toughest environments.
+1994: Neal Keny-Guyer joins Mercy Corps as chief executive officer, placing human rights, civil society and social entrepreneurship at the forefront of Mercy Corps' humanitarian mission.

 1995: Mercy Corps distributes $20 million in supplies to people in need in Bosnia and Kosovo.